 (Placement score of 4.5-5.0)

 Spoken English improvement through the practice of American English in “real contexts.”
 This course is for first or second year undergraduate students who have advanced English skills, but who need to improve their communication and idiomatic language skills for the advanced speaking contexts of the American university classroom and campus.
 Advanced Spoken English accent improvement and academic presentations skills are also practiced as needed.

-After you take the placement test, the results of your placement will be sent to you and your academic department via email by Tuesday, August 22nd.
-If you need to speak with someone about your placement results, you can sign up for a 30-minute appointment online.
-Appointments will be held on August 21-23 in Maginnes Hall, Room 204.
-If you have any questions about the placement test or registering for an appointment, you can email Edann Brady.
+After you take the placement test, the results of your placement will be sent to you and your academic department via email by Friday, August 23rd.
+If you need to speak with someone about your placement results, you can email an ICAPE adviser (email@example.com) to set up an appointment to meet with an advisor.